beltoforion/dithering/README.md

 This script demonstrated the use of dithering for creating images for color restricted displays.

+It can transform an image or a video into the following formats:
+* Monochrome (only white pixels)
+* Three Colors (only red, green and blue colors)
+* seven Colors (red, green, blue, yellow, cyan, magenta pixels)

+# Example Image

 | Original Image | 1 Color |
 | ------------- | ------------- |
 | ![sample6](https://github.com/beltoforion/dithering/assets/2202567/fe664cd3-f39c-4adb-a92e-a3ddd35c9adf)  | ![sample6_out_bw](https://github.com/beltoforion/dithering/assets/2202567/32dea061-a285-46ac-9ccf-56b4749cf0d4)  |